mosesamwoma/spam-email-detection-model/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with improvements.

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License